By Andrew Seymour

 Looking further down the line, there is an unremitting danger that vendors could find themselves saddled with massively over-distributed channels as a result of their current actions, and that will lead to problems of its own.

-But that’s a battle they seem prepared to ignore for now.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+But that’s a battle they seem prepared to ignore for now.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 I totally agree with you Andrew.
 The whole game of getting a new Distributor or a Distributor getting a new vendor is putting more pressure on the Market, in turn creating a price war, where the losers are always the Distributor and Reseller.
 Vendor, today are pushing distributors to their extreme to achieve their own committed numbers, going down to offering incentive to Resellers, price discount after purchase to distributors, daily spiff at distributors office etc... its high time they realize the market situation and both (vendor, distributor) make sure they help the reseller to move out the stock rather pushing more stock to full their warehouses.
 Vendors need to realize that distributor work on minimum margins which is now even lower due to the economic crisis, getting more distributor will create more fall then gain.